 Cyber policy and security pose some of the most pressing challenges the world will face in the coming decades.
 While technological capabilities are moving ahead at lightning speed, policy and legal frameworks in dealing with cyber are slow to evolve.
 In the policy world, current priorities leave little time for longer-term thinking.
 In the academic world, research on cyber policy and security is siloed and embryonic.
 Cyber threats involve political, legal, organizational, economic and psychological factors that technical experts often do not fully understand or appreciate.
 Conversely, these conflicts in cyberspace may also involve technologies that social scientists and policymakers often do not fully grasp.

 Against this backdrop, there is surprisingly little consensus on the appropriate strategy, doctrine, tactics, theory, or data that might be brought to bear to understand the relevant issues-or even about which issues constitute the most important ones deserving attention.
 Breaking out of intellectual stovepipes is crucial to developing a better understanding of cyber challenges and how to address them.
 The Hoover Institution and Stanford University's Center for International Security and Cooperation (CISAC) are partners in a program to do exactly that - tackling cyber policy and security challenges across sectors and academic disciplines by developing policy-relevant knowledge, convening leading thinkers across sectors, and training the next generation.

-Perform work to support research or develop public programs and policies, applying basic knowledge and understanding of scientific theory.
+JOB PURPOSE: Perform work to support research or develop public programs and policies, applying basic knowledge and understanding of scientific theory.